How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 keyword research for finding new blog topics

-You need columns B (Global Volume), C (Country Volume), D (Keyword Difficulty) to decide whether it is viable to create content.
-You can also look at metrics such as click ratio to understand if for a particular query, you can get some clicks.
-Not having good clicks for a query with good volume might mean that the first result is very good or there are ads on SERP or there is a featured snippet eating up the traffic for a query (zero click keyword).
+You need columns B (Global Volume), C (Country Volume), and D (Keyword Difficulty) to decide whether it is viable to create content.
+You can also look at metrics such as click ratio to understand if you can get some clicks for a particular query.
+Not having good clicks for a query with good volume might mean that the first result is very good, or there are ads on SERP, or there is a featured snippet eating up the traffic for a query (zero click keyword).

-Note that you are not creating content around a keyword just for the sake of traffic.
-You should only select topics from your blog ideas bag if it is helpful to your user.
+Note that you are not creating content around a keyword just for traffic.
+You should only select topics from your blog ideas bag if they are helpful to your users.

 5. Find Content Topics Using “Audience Personas”

-Audience Personas can help you publish content for your audience strategically.
+Audience Personas can help you publish content strategically for your audience.
 Knowing your customers/potential audience can also help you find content topics.
 I will share the “how” in this section.

 User persona for finding new blog topics - whiteboard image